Tropical degenerations and stable rationality

 by the congruence relations Then $M$ is a toric monoid, and It follows that every flat separated $R$-scheme $\cX$ of finite presentation that admits Zariski-locally a smooth morphism to a scheme of the form $\cX_a$, $\cY_b$ or $\cX_a\times_R \cY_b$ is also strictly toroidal.
 We say that $\cX$ is {\em strictly semi-stable} if it admits Zariski-locally a smooth morphism to a scheme of the form $\cX_a$ with $r=1$.

-A similar calculation shows that the product of two strictly toroidal $R$-schemes is again strictly toroidal; this is one of the advantages of this class of schemes over the more restrictive class of strictly semi-stable $R$-schemes. \end{exam}
+A similar calculation shows that the product of two strictly toroidal $R$-schemes is again strictly toroidal.
+This is one of the advantages of this class of schemes over the more restrictive class of strictly semi-stable $R$-schemes, which is not closed under products: every scheme of type $\cX_a$ is a product of strictly semi-stable schemes, but it is only strictly semi-stable if there is at most one index $i$ with $a_i\geq 2$.
+The easiest counterexample is $\Spec R[x,y,z,w]/(t-xy,t-zw)$, whose special fiber has four irreducible components of dimension $2$ intersecting at the origin, which never happens for strictly semi-stable schemes. \end{exam}

+Strictly toroidal degenerations arise naturally when we break up projective hypersurfaces into pieces of smaller degrees.
+The following construction is taken from Example 3.2.4 in \cite{NO}. \begin{exam} Let $f_0,\ldots,f_r\in k[z_0,\ldots,z_{n+1}]$ be general homogeneous polynomials of positive degrees $d_0,\ldots,d_r$ such that $d_0=d_1+\ldots +d_r$.
+Then is strictly toroidal, but not strictly semi-stable at the points of $\cX_k$ where $f_0$ and at least two among $f_1,\ldots,f_r$ vanish. \end{exam}

 The following result from \cite{NO}, which generalizes \cite{NiSh}, furnishes a version of the nearby cycles functor for stable birational types. \begin{theo} There exists a unique ring morphism

 such that, for every strictly toroidal proper $R$-scheme $\cX$ with smooth generic fiber $X=\cX_K$, we have